jakartaee/platform/jakartaee12/JakartaEE12ReleasePlan.md

 ### TCK Source Level

 - Component spec TCKs and platform TCK must compile at Java 21 or less.
-- A compatible component impl must pass their component TCK when run under Java 21 or 25.
+- A compatible component impl must pass their component TCK when run under Java 21 or Java 25.
    - To ratify a component specification, there must exist an implementation that passes on Java 21.
-There must also exist an implementation that passes on 25.
+There must also exist an implementation that passes on Java 25.
    - These need not be the same implementation.
-There can be one implementation that passes on 21 and a different one that passes on 25.
+There can be one implementation that passes on Java 21 and a different one that passes on Java 25.
-- A compatible platform impl must pass the platform TCK when run under 21 or 25.
+- A compatible platform impl must pass the platform TCK when run under Java 21 or Java 25.
-   - To ratify a platform specification, there must exist an implementation that passes on 21.
-There must also exist an implementation that passes on 25.
+   - To ratify a platform specification, there must exist an implementation that passes on Java 21.
+There must also exist an implementation that passes on Java 25.
    - These need not be the same implementation.
-There can be one implementation that passes on 21 and a different one that passes on 25.
+There can be one implementation that passes on Java 21 and a different one that passes on Java 25.

 ### Compatible Implementation (CI) Source Level